cclienti/svmodule/README.md

 [here](http://www.gnu.org/licenses/gpl-3.0.html).

 ## General information
-Tests are being restructured and the documentation will be available soon [here](https://wavecruncher.net).
+Tests are being restructured and the documentation is available [here](https://wavecruncher.net/svmodule).
 Of course, contribution are welcomed.